https://taplowgroup.com3

 This might mean combining traditional structures with modern collaborative tools to create an environment where all generations thrive.

-Tips to Create an Inclusive Leadership Culture
+Tips to Create a Generational Leadership Culture

 To build truly effective multigenerational teams: